Goergen Institute for Data Science and Wegmans Hall

 The need to match our high-caliber programs, services, and staff with facilities of the same quality was significant.
 By having our own building, a hospital dedicated to children, we can reach new levels of excellence for the 21st century, transform how our teams treat infants, children, and adolescents, and provide patient- and family-centered care for our children.

+Even though Phase I of the building project is complete, Phase II (build-out of Surgical Center and PICU/PCICU) starts this fall, so there is still a need for funds to support the project.
 For more information and to explore the new building and the many naming opportunities available, click here.

 Raymond F. LeChase Hall